 Below you find different categories of articles I wrote.

-- Thoughts: More or less original ideas and reflections
+- Thoughts: Poems, essays, and more or less original ideas

 - Solutions for Spivak's book: Calculus

 Thought is a dance of balance between understanding and experience.
 A scene and the knowledge of what it ought to be.
 These two forces influence and change each other in pursuit of a fleeting equilibrium.
 And memory is no different.
 It is a dream world accompanied by familiarity.
 It is also my only defense against that empress of my mind: time.

 Memory is the antidote and a way to reverse the direction without fully reaching the reality of the past.
 It lets me be young again and live through the joy and deep pain of first love and of becoming independent.
 But the life already lived is shallow and lacks truth.
 Only a dream in the end.

 What sets memory apart is its persistence.
 While most worlds disappear into the abyss from whence they came memory stays.
 It is thought that condensed and remained in ontology.
 Meeting an old friend means nostalgia takes hold and we start to reminisce.
 We become kids again and bathe memory in the light of attention.
 This revival of the past is what keeps it anchored.
 Scenes and their narration evaporate when they stay untouched for too long and only by living through them again are they kept alive.

 But why do they stay?
 What makes a thought transgress the line and become a memory?
 Sometimes they are an echo of overburdening emotions.
 Other times they seem so arbitrary.
 Why do I remember being three years old, playing with my toys in a home long gone?
 There is nothing extraordinary about this moment but it manifested itself nonetheless.
 Some thoughts stay and others dissolve without a trace and the Why is a mystery to me.